surajmitsel/surajmitsel/Cpp/read/7_FriendFunction.md

 ## `friend` function ##
 - The `friend` function are declared with the keyword `friend`, it is not the member of the class but it has right to access `private data member` of a class.
 - `friend` class can access `private` and `protected` member of other class in which it is declared as `friend`.
 For example linked-list class may be allowed to access `private` member of Node.
+- `inline`: Friend functions can be defined (given a function body) inside class declarations.

 ### friend function cannot be ###
 - `const` member function
 - `static` function
 - `virtual` function
 - `inherited` to derived class
 - `called by object` of the class
--  Scope of the class so it cannot have `this` pointer access
+-  Scope of the class but it cannot have `this` pointer access
-- `mutual friendship` supportive
+- `friendship` is not mutual until specified as such
-- `member function` of the class so it cannot be defined inside class
+- `member function` of the class but it cannot be defined inside class
 - having `const object` as parameter.

 ```cpp
 class Node{